 5 Types of Fungal Diseases That Attack Plants

-All houseplants have different needs in order to thrive.
-If you've ever cared for houseplants, you know that they are susceptible to common diseases that can damage and even kill them.
+All plants have different needs in order to thrive.
+If you’ve ever cared for a garden or houseplants, you know that they are susceptible to common diseases that can damage or even kill them.
+It’s important to be able to identify these diseases so that you can treat them.
+We’ve gathered information about five types of fungal diseases that commonly attack plants.

 What Are the Common Diseases of Plants?